Skip to main content(Press Enter).

 This goes without saying, which is why it’s first on our list.
 Don’t be surprised if your new office is more conservative than campus with respect to dress code, hairstyles, intra-office communications, socialization during work hours and even noise level.
 The environment may be a lot less laid back than what you’re used to at school, especially if you’re interning in a traditional corporate setting.
 Be yourself—let your personality shine—but always be mindful of your company’s culture and do your best to follow the norms.

 Your professional self is emerging!
 An internship is a wonderful opportunity to see first-hand how one company works—how business gets done, how coworkers communicate, what makes it “tick.”
 You’ll learn a lot about the culture and what skills are required to work in different roles.
 Where do you fit in, today or in the future?
-Explore what’s interesting to you by taking notes, asking questions, seeking creative solutions, and talking with your coworkers about their work and what drives them to achieve.
+Explore what’s interesting to you by taking notes, seeking creative solutions, and talking with your coworkers about their work and what drives them to achieve.
 You may get some tough projects; others may be more enjoyable.
 Pay attention to your experiences and listen for what inspires you.

 You may find yourself finishing tasks quickly or otherwise looking for extra responsibilities to learn more.
 Take the initiative!
 Ask your manager and coworkers if they need help with projects—you may be able to perform some research or start on a cool initiative that’s been sitting on a back burner.
 Not only does this put you in a great light—you’re adding extra value!—but you’re truly making the most out of the experience by going above and beyond what even you expected.